Sara Eatherton-Goff

 I’m doing so well without people.

 Pre-pandemic I went to the same coffee shops, ordering the same exact coffee drinks every time.
 God-forbid they ever ran out of almond milk (happened twice) and I stood there, frozen, unable to compute what to do next.
 The barista offered alternatives, but none of them were almond milk so I remained stuck like that until I calmed myself enough to remember that I always carry Lactaid with me and this one time, it's okay that something isn’t as I expected.
-I just ordered 2% milk with the espresso.
-(Sure, I still ended burpy, bloated, and phlegmy for the rest of the day, but I was no longer holding up the line.)
+I could just order 2% milk with the espresso.
+(Sure, I still ended up burpy, bloated, and phlegmy for the rest of the day, but I was no longer holding up the line.)

 I don't miss those unexpected interactions in public.
-At home, I have a family who's aware that Mom can't handle X, and if I need a rest I can go take one; and if I need help with something that to some may seem inconsequential, my husband is there to help or will help me recover.
+At home, I have a family who's aware that Mom can't handle [X], and if I need a rest I can go take one.
+And if I need help with something that to some may seem inconsequential, my husband is there to help or will help me recover.

 But I miss time to myself, away from the family.
 I miss friends.